 Scotland, Wales and Northern Ireland do offer similar schemes.

 You could be attracted to shared ownership if you can't afford the mortgage on a whole property, i.e. 100% of it.
 With the shared ownership scheme, you could part own a property.
 You can choose how much you want to own and this can be anywhere from 25% to 75% with a mortgage.
 You'll then pay rent on the rest.

 You decide how much you can afford to own through a mortgage loan and deposit and you'll then pay rent on the rest.
 This is usually to a housing association.
 You can buy a new build home or one that is being sold through a resale programme from a housing association.

 You'll need to be a first time buyer, a shared owner looking to move or you used to own your own home but now can't afford to.
 Your household has to earn less than £80,000 (£90,000 in London) to be eligible for shared ownership.

-A shared ownership property will be leasehold and you can read more about leasehold properties and what this means for you in an article here.
+A shared ownership property will be leasehold and you can read more about leasehold properties in Leases on Leasehold Property Explained.